ekuiter/feature-php/README.md

         );
     else // if not supplied, use the default configuration
         $configuration = $productLine->getDefaultConfiguration();
+    // used for replacements by the templating system fphp\Specification\ReplacementRule::setConfiguration($configuration);

     if (!isset($_REQUEST["generate"])) {
         // output some information on the model and configuration